-12 Steps On How To Build A Muscular Body Faster
+12 Ways To Gain Muscle Fast

 Building a dream body takes days, weeks, and months of persistent work in the gym and sticking to a clean diet.
 We can throw every saying in the book at you: Rome wasn’t built in a day; slow and steady wins the race; there are no shortcuts to any place worth going; etc.

-We've preached patience and dedication for years, but we also understand that sometimes you just need to add mass quickly.
-Perhaps you have a show coming up and you need bigger guns, or you're looking to be ripped on the beach.
+We’ve preached patience and dedication for years, but we also understand that sometimes you just need to add mass quickly.
+Perhaps you have a show coming up and you need bigger guns, or you’re looking to impress someone you found on a dating app.
 Whatever the reason, there are ways to speed up your muscle gains.

 These tips won’t make muscles magically appear, but following them will ensure a great pump quicker than whatever it is you’re doing right now.